kolchfa-aws/test-repo/test-spell.md

 Adding a dash ---to check analyzers and tokenizers that tokenize words in API or APIs.
 Adding a dash --- to check analyzers and tokenizers that tokenize words in API or APIs.
-Adding a dash--- to check analyzers and tokenizers that tokenize words in API or APIs.
+Adding a dash & to check analyzers and tokenizers that tokenize words in API or APIs.

 ## Why use OpenSearch?